numoonchld/numoonchld.github.io/_posts/2019-01-21-heroku-environment-pipeline.md

 setup a *remote* for `staging`, similar to the previous step

-    // create a remote for 'staging' stage heroku create --remote staging tulpa-gen-staging
+    // create a new heroku app with associated remote named 'staging' heroku create --remote staging tulpa-gen-staging

     // verify remote has been created
     git remote --verbose

-    // add staging remote to heroku pipeline
+    // add this app to heroku pipeline
     // choose 'staging' as the stage for the app when prompted heroku pipelines:add tulpa-gen-envs-pipe --app tulpa-gen-staging